cloudback/docs/content/custom-storages/microsoft-azure-blob-container/_index.md

 Azure Blob storage is Microsoft's object storage solution for the cloud that is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.
 Azure Storage is a Microsoft-managed service that provides highly available, secure, durable, and scalable cloud storage.

-## Set up Microsoft Azure Blob Containers as a custom storage
+## Set up Microsoft Azure Blob Containers as a customer managed storage

  - In the Cloudback Dashboard open the repository settings by clicking on the settings icon: